Candidate pulls out of Hong Kong lawyers' group election over safety fears - Up News Info

 Article content

-Four of the five candidates at Tuesday’s election are considered relatively outspoken, which has raised fears among some government officials of an emerging political agenda.

-Hong Kong’s government would consider cutting ties with the Law Society if it were to be “trumped by politics,” Lam said this week.

-Some lawyers said Ross’ move was rare for a generally low profile body drawn from solicitors working in the commercial sector and a sign of the tension in the city.
+Some lawyers said Ross’ move was rare for a generally low-profile group drawn from solicitors in the commercial sector, calling it a sign of the tension in the city.